SchratSchreck/Security-Handbook/OWASP Top 10-2021.md

 An example of this is when [Patreon got hacked in 2015](https://labs.detectify.com/writeups/how-patreon-got-hacked-publicly-exposed-werkzeug-debugger/), where an open debug interface for a Werkzeug console was found.
 Werkzeug is a component in Python-based web applications, offering an interface for web servers to execute Python Code.
 The dubug console of Werkzeug can be accessed via URL `www.website.com/console`, but it will also be presented if an exception is raised by the application.
 ## Exercise
+1. We navigate to the Werkzeug console of the website at `/console`
+2. We enter the code `import os; print(os.popen("ls -l").read())` to execute the `ls -l` command
+3. We modify the code to read the contens of the `app.py` file, which contains the applications source code
 # 6. Vulnerable and Outdated Components
 Sometimes companies use programs which are outdated or vurnerable, meaning they have well known vulnerabilites.
 A example would be if a company has not updated their version of WordPress.
 Using a tool like [WPScan](https://wpscan.com/) we find that it is the version 4.6.
 A quick research will reveal that this version is vulnerable to an unauthenticated remote code execution (RCE) exploit, which can be found on [ExploitDB](https://www.exploit-db.com/exploits/41962).